bajwan/263/lists_stacks_queues/PITCHME.md

                 a[i] = i;
         }

+        // These next two are equivalent
         std::cout << a[9] << std::endl;
         std::cout << *(a+9) << std::endl;
 }
 ```
 ---
 Thus it is extremely fast to access some area of memory for a lookup or a storage.
-As a matter of fact, there is no faster access.
+It is O(1), and there is no faster access.

 But arrays aren't perfect.
 ---